Community Policing Services & Programs

 Residents leaving on vacation may call the Bay Village Police Department at 440 871-1234 to leave names and numbers of emergency contacts in case of an emergency.
 Letting the Police Department know when you are away also enables us to check on vacant homes if there is any suspicious activity in the neighborhood.

-The cities of Bay Village and Westlake have joined efforts to provide this program for the young adults in our community and the surrounding communities.
-Westshore Explorers Post #18 was established in 2015 and has 20 young adults in membership.
-Westshore Explorers have gone on several tours including the FBI and Westshore Bomb Squad.
-Westshore Explorers have bi-monthly meetings where they train and learn the policies of Bay Village and Westlake Police Departments.
-Explorers train in activities such as radio procedures, domestic crises, first aid, building searches, traffic stops, proper handling of a firearm, arrest and use of force, crime scene investigations and tactical training.
-This year our Explorers were able to compete in competition utilizing all of the training they have received.
+The Cities of Bay Village and Westlake have joined efforts to provide this program for young adults in our community and the surrounding communities.
+The Westshore Public Safety Cadets Post #7711 was formed in 2021, but has been in existence since 2015 when they started as Police Explorer’s.
+The Westshore Cadets have gone on numerous site tours, including the FBI Headquarters in Cleveland, Cuyahoga County Jail, Cuyahoga County Medical Examiner’s Office, and the Mansfield Prison.
+The Westshore PSC meet twice a month throughout the school year where they train and learn the policies of both the Bay Village and Westlake Police Departments.
+PSC train in activities such as radio procedure, domestic violence, first aid, building searches, traffic stops, proper handling of firearms, arrest and use of force, crime scene investigations, and tactical training.
+Every year in April, our PSC compete in a statewide competition against other PSC groups utilizing all of the training they have received.

 How to Get Involved

-Westshore Explorers recruit new members every year through the high schools.
-Anyone interested in joining the Westshore Explorers or who has questions about the Explorers can speak to their school counselor, contact Officer Darren Ingham at 440-899-3647, or visit the Westshore Explorers Facebook page.
+Westshore PSC recruit new members every year through the high schools.
+Anyone interested in joining the Westshore PSC or who has questions can speak to their school counselor, contact Officer Darren Ingham at 440-899-3647, or visit the Westshore PSC Facebook page.